GMOD/jbrowse-jupyter/CONTRIBUTING.md

 directory stores the build of the docs when running make html.
 The source child directory stores the actualy configuration and contents of the sphinx docs.

-5. To view your changes, you can checkout `docs/docs/html/index.html`
+## View your changes at `docs/docs/html/index.html`

-6. When you are ready to publish any changes, make a PR against the gh-pages branch.
+## Publish docs by making a PR against the gh-pages

 We host our sphinx docs in github pages, and pushing to the gh-pages will publish the updated docs.
 Once those are published, you can check out this link to view your live docs https://gmod.github.io/jbrowse-jupyter/